Aionxdev/FAKE_TRC20/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file (if applicable, or simply state here) for details.
-The underlying OpenZeppelin contracts are also MIT licensed.
+This project is licensed under the MIT License.